skoriche/Climate-REF4CMIP/docs/installation.md

 # Installation

-There are several ways to install and use the `climate-ref` package and associated CLI tool.
+There are several ways to install and use the `climate-ref` package (REF) and associated CLI tool.

 The REF itself doesn't require any conda-based dependencies and can be installed as a pure Python package.
 This was a deliberate decision to make it easy to make the framework easy to install in a range of different environments.